abdul1892/GPT-MODEL/README.md

 If you'd like to sample from a model you trained, use the `--out_dir` to point the code appropriately.
 You can also prompt the model with some text from a file, e.g. ```python sample.py --start=FILE:prompt.txt```.

-## efficiency notes

-For simple model benchmarking and profiling, `bench.py` might be useful.
-It's identical to what happens in the meat of the training loop of `train.py`, but omits much of the other complexities.

-Note that the code by default uses [PyTorch 2.0](https://pytorch.org/get-started/pytorch-2.0/).
-At the time of writing (Dec 29, 2022) this makes `torch.compile()` available in the nightly release.
-The improvement from the one line of code is noticeable, e.g. cutting down iteration time from ~250ms / iter to 135ms / iter.
-Nice work PyTorch team!